pac-dev/AmbientGardenAlbum/Readme.md

 This is an open-source music album based on [ambient.garden](https://github.com/pac-dev/AmbientGarden), an explorable musical landscape.
 This album contains the same musical elements as the landscape, but instead of being interactive, it's written as a deterministic composition.
 Everything is generated from code without using any pre-existing audio samples.

 Musically, I tried to escape sounds commonly associated with generative music.
+No AI models are used at any point, the composition is algorithmic but deliberate.
 The album is based on microtonal harmony and just-intonation, played by organic-sounding, physically modeled instruments which are heavily layered.
 The result is a deep style of ambient, with ethereal and classical influences.

+## Listen to a pre-built version of the album

+You can hear the album on [Spotify](https://open.spotify.com/album/6RPvBkBjCymWOk7BeONDv4), [Apple Music](https://music.apple.com/us/album/a-walk-through-the-ambient-garden/1732863542), and [Bandcamp](https://purecode.bandcamp.com/album/a-walk-through-the-ambient-garden).
+Or you can build the album from code, the nerd way.

 ## Build the album

-This repository only contains the source code to re-create the album, the nerd way.
+This repository has no audio files, but contains the full source code to re-create the album.
 The build script has 2 requirements:

 - Deno, to run JS code.
 You can download it as a [single binary](https://github.com/denoland/deno/releases) or [install it properly](https://docs.deno.com/runtime/manual) if you prefer.
 - [FFmpeg.](https://ffmpeg.org/download.html), for audio encoding.